LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getIntegrationData.md

 ### Is API integration execution successful?

-Used to determine whether execution of the API integration was successful.
+Used to determine whether execution of an API integration was successful.
+Returns "true" if execution was successful; returns "false" if execution was unsuccessful.

 {: .important}
-This method always returns the status of the most recent API integration that was executed.
+This method always returns the result of the most recent API integration that was executed.
 Keep this in mind when you have a dialog that contains multiple API integrations.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |